-Breakfast all day sounds like heaven, doesn’t it?
-For your keto diet plan to succeed, make sure you have quail eggs in your fridge at all times.
+Breakfast all day sounds heavenly.
+For your keto diet plan to succeed, ensure you always have quail eggs in your fridge.
 Here are a few example recipes for the main meals of the day that will show you how to eat quail eggs on keto:

 - Avocado-baked quail eggs – Crack 1-2 quail eggs (even 4, if you can fit them in) into avocado halves, season, and bake.
 It’s that simple!

-- Scrambled quail eggs – Crack and whisk 6 – 12 quail eggs, add salt, black pepper, and whatever meats and cheeses you would like, and scramble away.
+- Scrambled quail eggs – Crack and whisk 6 – 12 quail eggs, add salt, black pepper, and whatever meats and cheeses you like, and scramble away.

 - Quail egg quiche – A traditional quiche recipe, adding any vegetable or low carb filling.

 - Chicken salad – Regular chicken salad, adding boiled quail eggs and low-carb mayonnaise.
 You can eat as a side or in a lettuce wrap.

-- Keto egg wraps – A vegetarian version of the chicken salad wrap, where you substitute chicken with avocado and whatever veggies you would like.
+- Keto egg wraps – A vegetarian version of the chicken salad wrap, where you substitute chicken with avocado and whatever veggies you want.

 - Spring soup – Delicious Asian soup topped with poached quail eggs.

 - Italian eggs in Purgatory – Quail eggs poached in tomato sauce, served with keto bread or roasted veggies.

 - Zucchini fritters – Deep-fried fritters with zucchini.
-Sounds weird but they’re actually delicious.
-Keep the 1 chicken egg = 4 quail eggs ratio for the best results.
+It sounds weird, but they’re actually delicious.
+Keep the one chicken egg = 4 quail eggs ratio for the best results.

 - Salmon frittata with quail eggs and broccoli – Another easy-to-make egg bake recipe that’s great for lunch or dinner.
-You can also add mushrooms, spinach, and a variety of vegetables to make it even tastier.
+You can add mushrooms, spinach, and various vegetables to make it tastier.
 Get your skillet ready!